Huang Zitao: Businesses

 On July 17, 2018, Huang established his own agency called L.TAO Entertainment.
 Apart from managing Huang's own work, L.TAO has also signed other artists including Xu Yiyang, a former trainee of SM Entertainment.

 Huang has expanded his business further by opening a restaurant called "Hao Shi" and an architecture and design company called L.TAO Architecture and Design in June 2019.

+Domyway

+In May 2025, Huang launched a brand of sanitary pads called "Domyway" in response to a scandal in China, which found some companies were repackaging defective sanitary pads discarded by well known brands.

+According to Huang, Domyway sanitary pads are produced in a factory by fully automated production lines, which can produce up to 1200 pads a minute.
+The pads feature a QR code on the packaging which consumers can scan to track and view the production process.
+The first batch of Domyway sanitary pads sold out in 30 minutes.

+Initial complaints were made by consumers stating that the sanitary pads contained 'black specks.'
+Following these complaints Hunag responded in an online statement that "Some protruding fibers were scorched by heat during manufacturing, resulting in black specks" and that according to the "industry's standard tolerance for such imperfections" the pads were safe to use.

 Z.TAO's Man

 Z.TAO's Man, a comic and 2D animation character that represents many elements of Huang, was launched in April 2019.
 Z.TAO's Man is a superhero character whose power is C-pop, the music genre Huang has been promoting and pursuing since the beginning of his solo debut.
 Huang has collaborated with SunMei Group which is a hospitality business group that owns Thank U hotel chain to create Z.TAO's Man.

 Its weekly episodes are released on Sina Weibo's comic platform and a 2D animation is set to release.